S5. Diuretics and Masking Agents

 If a Substance or Method is not defined in this list, please verify with your Anti-Doping Organization.

 All prohibited substances in this class are Specified Substances.

 The following diuretics and masking agents are prohibited, as are other substances with a similar chemical structure or similar biological effect(s).

 Including, but not limited to:

-- plasma expanders, e.g. intravenous administration of albumin, (dextran, hydroxyethyl starch, mannitol).
+- plasma expanders, e.g. intravenous administration of albumin, dextran, hydroxyethyl starch, and mannitol.

 - etacrynic acid

 - vaptans, e.g. tolvaptan

 - Drospirenone; pamabrom; and topical ophthalmic administration of carbonic anhydrase inhibitors (e.g. dorzolamide, brinzolamide).

 - Local administration of felypressin in dental anaesthesia.